-Programs EARTH and EARTH-3 create an earthquake catalog stored as a binary file in the standard "20 bytes format".
-The specification of the records in a file of catalog is the following.
+Program EARTH creates an earthquake catalog stored as a binary file in the standard "20 bytes format".
+The specification of the records in a catalog file is the following.
 The first record consists of 20 bytes; at that the first 4 bytes contain an integer which is the total number of records in the file (it is the number of earthquakes plus 1).
 All other records have the following structure: